zackstout/aoc-2025/README.md

 **Part one**: find the number of paths between two nodes in a directed acyclic graph.

 **Part two**: find the number of paths between three nodes in a (considerably larger) directed acyclic graph.

+## Going Forward

+- We should update this to use Typescript
+- We should go back through old problems and see how much mileage we can get out of `algorithms` we've added.